September 27, 2022

 What's more, you can decide to fulfill orders on your own terms.
 You can use either Amazon FBA or Amazon FBM or even both depending on the type of product.

 Analytical data is pivotal to making profitable business decisions.
-Thankfully, with Amazon Seller Central, you have access to free analytical data which can help you adjust your marketing strategy and make more informed business decisions.
+Thankfully, with Amazon Seller Central, you have access to free analytical data to track sales performance, inventory turnover, and customer behavior.
+This insight can help you adjust your marketing strategy and make more informed business decisions.

 Cons of Amazon Seller Central